juandesi/mqtt-connector/docs/security/2_authentication.md

 ---

 # Authentication
 Authentication is the process of verifying an user identity.
-The MQTT connector provides different way to authenticate with MQTT brokers and it is possible to support multiple authentication schemes at once.
+The MQTT connector provides different ways to authenticate with MQTT brokers and it is possible to support multiple authentication schemes at once.

 ## Simple Authentication

 MQTT provides username/password authentication as part of the protocol.
-Be sure to use network encryption if you are using this option otherwise the username and password will be vulnerable to interception.
+Be sure to use network encryption if you are using this option; otherwise, the username and password will be vulnerable to interception.

 {% capture tab_content %}